Why Hearing Loss is Happening at Younger Ages

 To protect hearing, consider wearing earplugs or protective ear muffs.
 Even cheap foam earplugs are better than nothing, but anyone who regularly needs ear protection would benefit most from working with an audiologist to obtain custom earplugs.
 These individually molded earplugs will reduce overall volume while filtering noise to permit desired sound frequencies through.

-Symptoms of Hearing Loss (at Any Age)
+The First Symptoms of Hearing Loss

 One of the first symptoms of hearing loss is turning up the TV, speakers, or headphone volume louder than other people find comfortable.
 Another is having to focus intently during conversations or frequently asking people to repeat themselves.